-The following new or amended accounting standards have been issued by the IASB for periods beginning on or after June 1, 2016.
+The following new or amended accounting standards have been issued by the IASB for periods beginning on or after June 1, 2017.
 These new or amended standards are not yet effective, and the Company has not completed its assessment of their impact on its consolidated financial statements.

-- (i) IFRS 9 Financial Instruments; and - (ii) IFRS 15 Revenue from Contracts with Customers.
+- (i) IFRS 9 Financial Instruments;

+- (ii) IFRS 15 Revenue from Contracts with Customers; and

+- (iii) IFRS 16 Leases.